akmed772/dosvax/README.md

 ```

 ### Version History
+* Build 4483PS15 (2025/03/09)
+  - Changes in the PS/55 emulation
+    - Add and fix some BitBlt functions to improve compatibility with Windows 3.1.
+    - Change the return value when accessing to an invalid index of I/O 3E3h.
+This will fix a compatibility issue with the 5550 BASIC programs, so the DCBPATCH is no longer required.
+    - Change some glyphs in the self-generated font used by the DOS Bunsho Program.
+    - Remove INT18h functions from the built-in DOS.
+That was a user-defined function used only in a certain application.
 * Build 4483PS14 (2024/01/18)
   - Added a BitBlt operation to run Windows 3.0 (IBMJ OEM) in the standard mode with its PS/55 high-resolution display driver. (though it displays incorrect text color in Windows 3.1)
   - Added some debug commands, VRAMDUMP (video memory dump), PLTDUMP (palette dump) and BLTDUMP (bitblt regs log dump).
-  - Fix an issue that the PS/55 text mode initialization in the Video BIOS clears memory outside attribute buffer.
+  - Fix an issue that the PS/55 text mode initialization in the Video BIOS clear memory outside attribute buffer.
   - Fix an issue that the screen glitches when the PS/55 display adapter is re-activated.
 * Build 4483PS13 (2023/12/20)
   - Correct text blinking in the JEGA drawing function.